-Site investigations and environmental soil testing were undertaken by Ground Investigations Ireland (GII) between December 2022 and February 2023.
-Samples were selected from the exploratory holes for a range of environmental testing to assist in the classification of soils and to provide information for the proposed design.
-Environmental testing as required by the specification, including the Rilta suite testing was carried out by CMTL Geotechnical Laboratory in Portlaoise.
+Ground investigations and environmental soil testing were undertaken by Site Investigations Ltd (SIL) between November 2021 and December 2021.
+Environmental testing as required by the specification, including the Suite I testing was completed by ALS Environmental Ltd. Samples were selected from the exploratory holes for a range of environmental testing to assist in the classification of soils and to provide information for the proposed design.

-If any potentially contaminated material is encountered or any material is to be removed from site, it will be segregated from clean / inert material, tested and classified as either non-hazardous or hazardous in accordance with the EPA publication entitled 'Waste Classification: List of Waste & Determining if Waste is Hazardous or Non-Hazardous' 15 using the HazWasteOnlineTM tool (or similar approved classification method).
-The material will then be classified as clean, inert, non-hazardous or hazardous in accordance with the EC Council Decision 2003/33/EC 16, which establishes the criteria for the acceptance of waste at landfills.
+If any potentially contaminated material is encountered or any material is to be removed from site, it will be segregated from clean / inert material, tested and classified as either non-hazardous or hazardous in accordance with the EPA publication entitled 'Waste Classification: List of Waste & Determining if Waste is Hazardous or Non-Hazardous' using the HazWasteOnlineTM tool (or similar approved classification method).
+The material will then be classified as clean, inert, non-hazardous or hazardous in accordance with the EC Council Decision 2003/33/EC , which establishes the criteria for the acceptance of waste at landfills.

-In total, seven (7 No.) samples were assessed using the HazWasteOnLineTM Tool.
+In total, twelve (12 no.) samples were assessed using the HazWasteOnLineTM Tool.
 All samples were classified as being non-hazardous.
-Based on the results of the HazWasteOnLineTM tool the material sampled across the site if being considered a waste can be classified as non-hazardous
+Based on the results of the HazWasteOnLineTM tool, the material sample across the site, if being considered a waste, can be classified as non-hazardous.

-In the event that Asbestos Containing Materials (ACMs) are found within the excavated material, the removal will only be carried out by a suitably permitted waste contractor, in accordance with S.I.
-No. 386 of 2006 Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.
+In the event that Asbestos Containing Materials (ACMs) are found within the excavated material, the removal will only be carried out by a suitably permitted waste contractor, in accordance with the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006-2010.
 All asbestos will be taken to a suitably licensed or permitted facility.
-Due to the nature of the site being green field it is not envisaged that ACM will be encountered onsite.